-Backup Important Files: Unknowingly we keep essential files on the desktop, So make sure to copy whatever you have on your desktop, Best would be to copy it to an external drive.
+Backup Important Files: Unknowingly, we keep essential files on the desktop, So make sure to copy whatever you have on your desktop.
+The best would be to copy it to an external drive.

 List down Apps you use: Make a list of apps and software you use on Windows 7 PC and if you have keys for them, list them along with it.
 It will make sure you know what you would want to install after the upgrade is complete.

 Uninstall Useless Apps: Any upgrade will ask you for some space to be available in the same drive where you have Windows installed.
 Windows 10 will need at least 20GB of space, and I am sure many of us will not have that space.

 So go to the un-install section of Windows, Sort by Size, and uninstall whatever is not required.
 Once done, scroll down to the bottom, where you have much other software with no size mention.
 See if you need them, else uninstall.

 Keep making a list of anything you feel might be required.
 It will help you remember all of It.

 In case uninstalling apps does not help you much with cleaning up your computer for space, use programs like WINDIRSTATS, which will give you a graphical view of the folder along with their size.
 It will help you delete folders not required or find space occupied by programs that are not listed in uninstall section of Windows.

 Run the Windows 10 Upgrade Assistant.
 It will check if your PC is ready for an upgrade and which apps are not compatible.
 The advisor will give you two options :

 - Update: Microsoft will notify if there is a Windows 10 compatible update for the app.